arnellebalane/arnellebalane/README.md

 ### 👋  Hey!
 I'm Arnelle!

-💻  I'm a Software Developer from Cebu, Philiippines and currently building cool things at [Newlogic](https://newlogic.io/).

-🔭  I’m currently working on my talks for some online events this year.
+I'm a Software Developer from Cebu, Philiippines and building cool things at [Newlogic](https://newlogic.io/).
+Right now I'm working on my talks for some online events this year.
 You can seem them [here](https://arnellebalane.com/events/), and it would be great if you can join us!

-🌱  I’m currently learning NuxtJS and about Web performance optimizations.

-💬  Ask me about Web technologies, Project Fugu, Progressive Web Apps, JavaScript.
+I’m currently learning NuxtJS and about Web performance optimizations.
+You can ask me about Web technologies, Project Fugu, Progressive Web Apps, JavaScript.
+You can reach me through [email](mailto:arnellebalane@gmail.com) or [Twitter](https://twitter.com/arnellebalane).

-📫  How to reach me: [Email](mailto:arnellebalane@gmail.com), [Twitter](https://twitter.com/arnellebalane)

-😄  Pronouns: He/Him

 ⚡  Fun fact: I do some card tricks too.